Hare Raising Havoc: Plot

-The game follows the same basic pattern of the cartoon at the beginning of Who Framed Roger Rabbit and related shorts.
-After opening with a Maroon Cartoons title card, Mommy explains to Roger that (once again) he is in charge of babysitting Baby Herman, and if he proves incompetent at this task, "he's going back to the science lab!".
+The game follows the same basic pattern of the cartoon at the beginning of Who Framed Roger Rabbit and the subsequent shorts.
+After opening with a Maroon Cartoons title card, Mrs. Herman explains to Roger that (once again) he is in charge of babysitting Baby Herman, and if he proves incompetent at this task, "he's going back to the science lab!".
 Roger swears to perform faithfully, but immediately after Mommy's departure, Baby Herman catches sight of the large baby-bottle-shaped sign on top of a local bottling plant.
 He escapes the house, heading for the plant, so that Roger has to find his way out of the house, and up onto the roof of the plant, before Mommy arrives home and discovers Baby Herman missing.
 At the end of the game (whether successful or not) Roger must face Mommy and ultimately his director on the cartoon set.
 Jessica Rabbit makes brief cameos in a couple of the environments.